v-rgrace/Viva/Viva/pulse/get-started/licensing-requirements.md

 > [!IMPORTANT]
 > A user must have an active license to Microsoft Forms to create and send a Pulse request.
 A user does not need a license to respond to a Pulse request.

 To send a Pulse request using the experience that's available with Microsoft 365 Copilot subscriptions, you must have a license to a Microsoft 365 Copilot subscription.
-If the user has both a Microsoft 365 Copilot and Viva Pulse license assigned to them they have access to all the premium capabilities to Pulse based on their Azure Active Directory (AAD) role.
+If the user has both a Microsoft 365 Copilot and Viva Pulse license assigned to them, they have access to all the premium capabilities to Pulse based on their Azure Active Directory (AAD) role.

 > [!IMPORTANT]
 > If you are trying to access Viva Pulse with your Microsoft 365 Copilot subscription, visit the [Viva Pulse home page](https://pulse.cloud.microsoft).
 If you have any trouble or see the No Access error, retry in a few minutes.
 If you continue to face issues loading the Viva Pulse home page, reach out to your account team or Microsoft support team.